Genetec/azure-devops-extension-publishtestresultscreenshot/README.md

 # PublishTestResultScreenshot for Azure DevOps
 **DEPRECATED**: This Azure DevOps extension is no longer maintained.
+An alternative solution is to use the `Publish Test Result task` which now supports [file attachments](https://devblogs.microsoft.com/devops/junit-attachments-support-for-publish-test-results/).

 Get more insight on your UI test failure with screenshots.